Mimi Parent: Early life

 Marie Parent was born in Montreal, Canada.
 She was the eighth of the nine children of architect Lucien Parent.
 Between 1942 and 1947 she studied art at the École des Beaux-Arts de Montréal where she met her future husband, fellow art student Jean Benoît.
-While she was there, she studied under Alfred Pellan who influenced Parent's work.
+While she was there, she studied with Alfred Pellan who influenced Parent's work.
 It was noted by some that she was an unruly student.
 Parent was later expelled from the school after joining a controversial artists' group, called Prisme d’yeux.

 Career

-In Canada, Parent identified with the Surrealist movement, as well as automatism, and in 1959, she became a member of the Paris Surrealist Group.
+In Canada, Parent identified with the Surrealist movement, as well as automatism.
+In 1959 she became a member of the Paris Surrealist Group.
 Parent associated with other surrealist artists, such as Andre Breton and Marcel Duchamp.
 Parent participated in the International Surrealist Exhibition, devoted to Eros.
 During 1964–1967, Parent made Anti-Gaullist posters, and she was involved in protests in Paris in May 1968.
 Parent illustrated books for Guy Cabanel and Jose Pierre.

 Parent was most known for her 3D tableaux boxes.
 In these boxes, Parent would include figures and elements relating to mythology, folklore, and her unconscious imagination.
 Parent often incorporated elements of lunar and solar forces, representing masculinity and femininity.
 Parent was raised in a Catholic household, and her work showed influences of her faith and eroticism.
 Parent incorporated materials such as human hair, in her art objects.
 One of her well known pieces Maitresse, 1996, was a whip, with the lash being composed of two braids of her hair.

-In 1947, she had her first one-woman exhibition at the Dominion Gallery in Montreal which received praise from Time.
+From September 24 to October 4, 1947, she had her first one-woman exhibition at the Dominion Gallery in Montreal which received favorable reviews from Montreal and Ottawa newspapers The Montreal Herald and the Ottawa Citizen spoke of her role as the first woman in the Prisme d'yeux group and of Alfred Pellan, her teacher along with Jacques de Tonnancour at the École des beaux-arts de Montréal.
+Pellan and Jacques de Tonnancour wrote brief notes about her in the catalogue of the show.
+In 1947, she received the Cézanne medal.
+It included funds which allowed her to travel.